solana-labs/solana/docs/src/cluster/synchronization.md

 ## Relationship to Consensus Mechanisms

-Proof of History is not a consensus mechanism, but it is used to improve the performance of Solana's Proof of Stake consensus.In simple terms Proof of History is a way to scale Proof of stake to sub second accuracy not reliaging on external time.It is also used to improve the performance of the data plane protocols.
+Proof of History is not a consensus mechanism, but it is used to improve the performance of Solana's Proof of Stake consensus.In simple terms Proof of History is a way to scale Proof of stake to sub-second accuracy not relying on external time.
+It is also used to improve the performance of the data plane protocols.

 ## More on Proof of History